NindjaVeliki/Revature/overview-linux.md

 # To install OpenJDK Java 8
 sudo yum install java-1.8.0-openjdk-devel
 ```

+## GNU Core Utilities
+The `coreutils` are a collection of standard Unix tools available on most Linux distributions.
+They include utility programs for a variety of tasks on the command line.
+A few examples include:
+- `echo`: print a line of text
+- `cd`: change directory
+- `mkdir`: make directories
+- `rm`: remove files or directories
+- `cp`: copy files and directories
+- `mv`: move (rename) files
+- `ls`: list directory contents
+- `cat`: concatenate and write files
+- `echo`: print output of aonther command to stdout
+- `chmod`: change access permissions
+- `chown`: change file ownership and group
+- `df`: shows disk free space on file systems

 ## Man
 The `man` command will seek and display the manual page for most CLI tools installed through a package manager.
 Used like `sudo`, it takes a CLI command as an argument.